 From the outside, the casual observer might think to stop in for a pint and a sandwich.
 Once inside, however, you find a fully-stocked bar and, more impressively, a gourmet menu featuring only the freshest seafood and local meats.

-Keane farms his own oysters, so they are always fresh (7.50 Euros forhalf-dozen), and the locally caught crab claws (6.95 Euros) are succulent.
-Entrees range from 15 to 30 Euros and the brill, monkfish, stuffed duck, or fillet of pork will not disappoint.
+Keane farms his own oysters, so they are always fresh, and the locally caught crab claws are succulent.
+The entrees of brill, monkfish, stuffed duck, or fillet of pork will not disappoint.

 January 16, 2006